Tuku Morgan: Member of Parliament

+The coalition government broke down in August 1998.
 Morgan resigned from New Zealand First on 18 August 1998, becoming an independent MP.
 He later joined the newly formed Mauri Pacific.
-In the 1999 election, Morgan was ranked second on Mauri Pacific's party list, and contested the Te Tai Hauāuru seat again, but was not returned to Parliament.
-He then returned to television and film production.
+In the 1999 election, Morgan was ranked second on Mauri Pacific's party list.
+He contested the Te Tai Hauāuru seat again, but was not returned to Parliament.
+He then returned to television and film production and also opened an art shop on Ponsonby Road.